-Merely registering with FinCEN does not absolve a foreign based MSB / MTO from work with licensed money transmitter in the US, which is a mandatory requirement for most of the US Financial Regulators.
-In addition to the registration requirement on the US side, the local regulator, most likely your central bank (see here for full list of Central Banks around the World) in your country might also place restrictions on how you may operate internationally.
+Merely registering with FinCEN does not absolve a foreign-based MSB / MTO from work with a licensed money transmitter in the US, which is a mandatory requirement for most of the US Financial Regulators.
+In addition to the registration requirement on the US side, the local regulator, most likely your central bank (see here for a full list of Central Banks around the World) in your country might also place restrictions on how you may operate internationally.

 Money Transmitter License Rental

-Many money service businesses & money transfer operators are ill advised as how to proceed forward in their pursuit to get legal coverage under a license.
-First and fore most, stop referring to renting a license.
+Many money service businesses & money transfer operators are ill-advised as to how to proceed forward in their pursuit to get legal coverage under a license.
+First and foremost, stop referring to renting a license.